 - if there is an ongoing divorce matter (a divorce that is not yet finalized).

-Meeting with a lawyer to get some legal advice is always a good first step in preparing for court-based ADR.
+A good first step in preparing for court-based ADR is to meet with a lawyer to get legal advice.
 ADR involves negotiating, and it can be hard to negotiate if you don’t know your legal rights and obligations.
 Click here for information on how to contact a lawyer.

 Think about how your case could be settled.
 When you are dealing with parenting arrangements, remember that the most important thing to consider is what is best for your child.

 Review parenting plan options

 Review the parenting plan topics for ideas on what kinds of things might go in a court order to deal with parenting issues, like custody and parenting arrangements.
 This will help get you started on thinking about what you may want to do when you are filling out your court forms (like Parenting Statements) and what you will ask for when you negotiate at the ADR meeting.

 Remember that most families do not need a plan that sets out every detail of the parenting arrangement.
 Think about what will work in your family and for your children.